 “Fine, hit me then, but I’m not letting you just take what you want from me!”
 He pushed two open palms against Goda’s torso and glared at her with gritted teeth, until Goda took a step back with a mixture of bewilderment and laughter on her face.

 He pushed Goda again and tried to reach into her robes, but she grabbed him by the arm and jerked his hand away.
 He rammed his body into her and she pushed him back.
 He tried to grab her sleeves and she took him by the wrists instead.
-After letting out a cry of frustration, he wrestled away from her and started to run away—and to Kanna’s astonishment, Goda actually chased him.
+After letting out a cry of frustration, he wrestled away from her and started to run—and to Kanna’s astonishment, Goda actually chased him.

 “What are you even doing, boy?”
 Goda huffed, seemingly a bit out of breath, pinning his struggling arms to his sides and trying to stifle his half-hearted kicks with her knees.